 Yadong Huang, a scientist at one of the Gladstone Institutes, discovered how to change apoE4 into apoE3

 The most widely used animal model for studying Alzheimer’s disease is the “murine” model, based on the humble mouse.
-The murine model is the standard model of the illness widely used to test the potential benefits of candidate drugs.
-Huang and colleagues also showed that these effects do not occur in the mouse model of Alzheimer’s disease.
-In mice, apoE4 did not increase Aβ levels, but in humans apoE4 significantly increases Aβ levels.
+Normally, we test the potential benefits of candidate drugs using the mouse model.
+Critically, Huang and colleagues also showed that these effects do not occur in the mouse model of Alzheimer’s disease.
+Specifically, in mice, apoE4 did not increase Aβ levels, but in humans apoE4 significantly increases Aβ levels.
+So, using mice does not tell us what we need to know.

-In a stroke of genius, they bypassed the mouse model by using pluripotent stem cell technology to create neurons from skin samples donated by Alzheimer’s patients who were known to have two copies of the apoE4 gene.
+Therefore, they bypassed the mouse model by using pluripotent stem cell technology.
+Alzheimer’s patients who were already known to have two copies of the apoE4 gene donated skin samples.
+The researchers used those samples to create neurons to study these effects.
 If you would like to know more about pluripotent stem cells, head on over to the Allen Cell Explorer.

 Leave a Reply